pnnl/neuromancer/README.md

 Pip installation is broken up into required dependencies for core Neuromancer and dependencies associated with the examples, tests, and generating the documentation.
 Below we give instructions to install all dependencies in a conda virtual enviroment via pip.
+You need at least pip version >= 21.3.

 ### Create and activate virtual environment